Yoseph-gitter/NinjaGoldAngular/README.md

 There is also this root-component that encapsulates both components.

 Next pase of this learning project is : making it such that it can be played for multiple users.

+Below is the screenshot of the app as the Ninja playes with its activity.